danishkhanbx/Potato-Disease-Classification/README.md

 # Plant Disease Classifier
+About
-A web application to predict the disease in an infected potato plant using it's leaf and Convolutional Neural Networks.<br>
+In this project we aim to build a web app that can assist farmers in detecting potato plant diseases.
+The application will be able to classify the disease in an infected potato plant using it's leaf and Convolutional Neural Networks.<br>

 # Run 🎯
 ### 1. Download or clone the repository